What is happening?

 2x Student Reps (voted in by all other Reps)

-2x Independant External Advisors (non-students)
+2x Independent External Advisors (non-students)

 Why make any changes?